-By their very nature, business cloud services store data outside of your company.
-And that means cloud storage is a good way to create offsite backups.
-Don't ever rely solely on online backup though - it's wise to keep a second backup copy of your data within your business, too.
+Business cloud services store data outside of your company.
+This makes cloud storage a highly secure way to create offsite backups.
+However, you should rely solely on online backup, it's wise to keep a second backup copy of your data within your business.

 "The good thing about cloud-based storage services is that all the information is stored externally," explains Davies.
 "In the event of fire or theft, it's all kept for you."

 Finding the best cloud service for storage and backup is tricky because there is so much choice.
 Options include Rackspace Hosting, Just Cloud, ZipCloud, Dropbox, Mozy, Google Drive and Microsoft OneDrive.